pdugas/MediaWiki-IPCalc/README.md

 ### TODO LIST
 * Make the namespace number configurable.
 * Add support for netmask attribute (and suffix in article name) instead of CIDR prefix length.
+* Add DNS lookup capabilities to document assigned addresses in a block.